 Clause 104 makes consequential amendments to the minimum spouse pension and repeals the discriminatory provision which disqualifies a spouse who remarries from receiving a pension.
+Spouse pensions are also extended to spouses who married after the member's retirement, subject to similar restrictions to those applying under the State Superannuation Act 1988.

-Clause 105 repeals the provision for the transfer of assets into the Fund by a member to purchase prior service benefits and inserts arrangements to adjust annually member's and spouse's pensions to movements in basic salary.
+Clause 105 repeals the provision for the transfer of assets into the Fund by a member to purchase prior service benefits and inserts arrangements for annual adjustment of members' and spouses' pensions to movements in basic salary.

-Clause 106 introduces a new procedure to adjust a benefit payable to a member for any lump sum benefit previously received by that member.
+Clause 106 introduces a new procedure to adjust a benefit payable to a Member for any lump sum benefit previously received by that Member after a previous period of service in Parliament.
+The new procedure will apply to any Member for whom the break in service occurs entirely after 1 December 1993.
 Clause 107 provides standard adjustment of pensions where a beneficiary becomes a member of another Parliament or accepts an office under the Crown.
 The pension payable is adjusted to take account of the remuneration for the new position.